Feeds:

 Thanks to someone (probably gov) we’re are now also spies of Israel and to be shot on sight

-The estimates and stories spread from Iranian to Iranian word of mouth and on social media are what matter, as this is what they are living right now.
-As much as their national media wants to spew ridiculous propoganda, or our national media wants to create their own footage, it is the protesters stories and belief in freedom that is moving their country.
-It is what is moving us.
+The stories spreading from Iranian to Iranian through word of mouth are what matter, as this is what they are living right now.
+As much as Iranian state media wants to spew propaganda, or our national media wants to create their own footage, it is the protesters stories and belief in freedom that moves their fellow countrymen.
+It moves us.

 It is a miracle to have 25,197 people around the world supporting us!
 Thank you all out there.

-Note: This post was published before the harsher severity of the crackdown escalated.
-The Green Briefs were than organized and issued each day.
+This post was published before the harsher severity of the crackdown escalated.
+The Green Briefs were then organized and issued each day.
 Readers may begin here with Brief #1.
 These briefs are based on witnesses in Iran on Twitter.
 They report a much higher injury, death toll and number of arrests than Western media or Iran state media.
-This is crucial awareness.

 logo

 Although the Congolese war has been described as the bloodiest since World War II, the holistic hospital HEAL Africa is able to reach victims and remain stable due to its strong local ties.
-Manuevering under the radar inside the territory, victims of what has been called “the Rape Capital of the World” come to the hospital for trama surgury, healing and renewal of spirit.
-The E-Advocate has had the inspiring experience of knowing the dedicated HEAL Africa staff and interviewing them for our readers.
+Manuevering under the radar inside the territory, victims of what has been called “the Rape Capital of the World” come to the hospital for trama surgury, healing and a renewed spirit.

-The film LUMO was created by the Goma Film Project to highlight one womans journey through the healing process at the HEAL Africa hospital in the Congo during the current rape epidemic.
+The film LUMO was created by the Goma Film Project to highlight one womans journey through the healing process at the HEAL Africa hospital in the Congo.
 The films trailer (please watch below) gives us a sense of the strong purpose of HEAL Africa.
-Lumo has received numerous awards including the Human Rights Watch Official Selection and has been featured on CNN, the New York Times, and NPR.
+Lumo received numerous awards including the Human Rights Watch Official Selection and has been featured on CNN, the New York Times, and NPR.

 The Goma Film Project summarizes the critical and life changing purpose of HEAL Africa to Congolese women: